Herbert Thomas Mandl: Life

 In later years, Mandl produced and edited cultural broadcasts that were transmitted to Communist Eastern Europe by the West German radio station Deutsche Welle in Cologne.
 He and Slavi twice emigrated to the US, where he studied psychology at the University of Washington in Seattle, Washington and was supervisor on the ward for the criminally insane at Western State Hospital in Tacoma, Washington.
 In 1971, the Mandls permanently returned to West Germany, settling in Meerbusch-Büderich.
 Mandl found a position as a professor of English at the Roman Catholic evening gymnasium (Nikolaus-Groß-Abendgymnasium) in Essen, where he remained until his retirement.

 In addition to his other talents, Mandl was an inventor.
 He developed and patented two very different devices.
 One was a transparent model of a human head (the phonetic head) that contained movable speech organs and was used to help teach pronunciation of foreign languages.
 The second was the Suggestometer, a complex device that could be used to measure human suggestibility empirically – something that was considered impossible by research psychologists at the time.
 Mandl was also a very successful psychotherapist who continued to provide mental health treatment even after his retirement.
-During the last decades of his life, Mandl was a very active as a contemporary witness to the musical scene in the Terezin (Theresienstadt) ghetto; he had played the violin in the camp orchestra in 1943/44 under the batons of Karel Ančerl and Carlo Sigmund Taube.
+During the last decades of his life, Mandl was a very active as a contemporary witness regarding the orchestra in the Terezin (Theresienstadt) ghetto; he had played the violin in the camp orchestra in 1943/44 under the batons of Karel Ančerl and Carlo Sigmund Taube.

-Mandl was a tireless contemporary witness to the horrors of life under totalitarian regimes and particularly to the Holocaust, traveling throughout Europe and North America to deliver his message.
-As one of the few survivors of the Terezín ghetto musical scene, he provided expert eyewitness accounts for this extraordinary phenomenon.
+As one of the few survivors of the Terezín ghetto, he provided eyewitness accounts for this surreal occurrence.